 How To Get a Plot:

-The garden has a total of thirty-one 4 x 20’ irrigated raised plots, one of which is ADA wheelchair-accessible.
-The plots are assigned to city residents each season (spring and fall).
+The garden has a total of thirty-one 4 x 20' irrigated raised plots, one of which is ADA wheelchair-accessible.
+The plots are assigned to city residents at the beginning of each year.
 Any member of the public may apply for either a full or half plot.

-Gardeners pay a $100 yearly fee for a full plot to cover water, electricity, insurance and other garden maintenance needs.
+Gardeners pay a $150 yearly fee for a full plot or $75 for a half plot to cover water, electricity, insurance and other garden maintenance needs.
 Gardeners maintain their plots and must commit to six hours of volunteer service per quarter.

 For further questions contact us at email@example.com

 Make sure to like the Riverside Avondale Community Garden on Facebook to stay up to date and for more information.